denis-stepanov/advent/README.md

 # AdVent
-This program combats TV commercials on the fly by detecting ad jingles in the input audio stream and sending mute orders to a TV.
+This program combats TV commercials on the fly by detecting ad jingles in the input audio stream and sending mute commands to a TV.

 Watch AdVent in action (make sure to turn the video sound on):